Keto Peanut Butter Brownies

 This is a pretty straightforward recipe, and it’s even great for the beginning baker!
 Don’t be afraid to tackle this easy dessert!

-Step One: Grease a 9x9 baking dish and preheat the oven to 350 degrees F.
+Grease a 9×9 baking dish, line it with parchment paper, and preheat the oven to 350 degrees F.

-Using a spoon, drop dollops of the topping on top.
+Using a spoon, drop dollops of the peanut butter filling on the batter.
 The peanut butter layer is a bit too thick to swirl into the chocolate batter.
-If you really want to make these peanut butter swirl brownies thin it with a little warm water so you can make peanut butter swirls.
+If you really want to make these peanut butter swirl brownies, thin it with a little warm water so you can make peanut butter swirls.

-Expert Tip: I actually find it easiest to do this with 2 spoons.
-I scoop some filling the first spoon and push it off the spoon and onto the brownie batter with the second spoon.
+👉 Tip: I actually find it easiest to do this with 2 spoons.
+I scoop some filling with the first spoon and push it off the spoon and onto the brownie batter with the second spoon.

-Step Four: Bake the brownies for 35-40 minutes or until it’s puffed up and it’s jiggly in the center.
+Bake the brownies for 35-40 minutes or until they’re puffed up and no longer jiggly in the center.

 How Do You Cut Brownies

-- Don’t cut the chocolate peanut butter brownies while they are still hot.
+Don’t cut the brownies while they are still hot.
 This will cause little clumps to stick to the knife, and as you make cuts, more will keep sticking.
 They are the easiest to cut after chilling in the refrigerator.

-- If you do want to use a steel bladed knife instead of plastic, heat it up by dipping it into hot water.
+If you do want to use a steel-bladed knife instead of plastic, heat it by dipping it into hot water.
 Dry it before cutting, but the warmth helps make the slices smooth.

 Ingredients